AIS-SNU/GraNNDis_Artifact/README.md

 ```
 Then, the results will be saved at `AE*_results.log`.

+### Example Test Environment
+The example test cluster has two servers, each with four NVIDIA RTX A6000 GPUs.
+Internal server GPUs are connected via NVLink Bridge, and servers are connected via 10GbE.

-### Expected Trend for the Artifact Evaluation Results
+### Expected Trend for the Artifact
-As the authors' remote machine has a 10GbE inter-server connection, the overall speedup could be higher (up to around 6x) than the paper (up to around 3x), which used 32Gbps Infiniband.
+As the example test cluster has a 10GbE inter-server connection, the overall speedup could be higher (up to around 6x) than the paper (up to around 3x), which used 32Gbps Infiniband.

 All FLX, CoB (with SAGE sampling), and EAS would generally show significant speedup over the baseline optimized full-batch training because GraNNDis minimizes the slow external server communication (AE1).
 EAS (FLX-EAS) is expected to show more speedup than FLX, especially in larger datasets, such as Products.
 EAS usually shows higher speedup than CoB (especially in larger datasets) while providing comparable accuracy, as shown in AE2 (accuracy result).